-So, back to the question: will a new powerfull, multiple-methodology project portfolio management app for Jira be born in 2021, 2022 or later?
+So, back to the question: will a new powerful, multiple-methodology project portfolio management app for Jira be born in 2021, 2022, or later?
 It’s a lot of work to develop such a product.
 It literally takes years.
 Even Atlassian purchased the overpriced AgileCraft rather than develop Jira Align from scratch ;)

 Additional reading: How to have a hybrid project in Jira?